ckeditor/ckeditor5/packages/ckeditor5-html-embed/tests/manual/htmlembed.md

 You can disable the preview mode and have the `textarea` element that will be blocked or enabled (depends on feature state).

 For toggling the state (edit source / see preview), click the icon in the right-top corner.

+---

+If the HTML snippet is selected none of the commands for inserting an object should be enabled (media, html-embed, table).